pidgeon-pete/openfirex/core-rules.md

 When moving a unit, it is just the leader model that is initially moved up to its **Movement Rate** in inches.
 When moving a model it is always moved in a straight line, but can stop and change direction at any point - so long as the total distance moved does not exceed the model's Movement Rate.
 Once the leader has been moved you may move the other members of the unit, other models are simply moved to any position that is in formation with the leader - you do not need to measure the movement of other models.

 A model may not voluntarily move off the board at any point during a move action and other members of a unit may not be placed off the board after the leader moves.
-A model may not move over the base of any other models except for models in the same unit.
+A model may not move over the base of any enemy models, if it moves over the base of a friendly model it must finish its move so that the bases are not overlapping.

 ## Terrain